-Closing the Gap focuses on inter-generational work.
-Historically, dance has been a social gatherer of people of different ages and genders.
-Currently, there are few such situations which bring together people of different ages.
-With advancements in digital technology and radical changes in forms of communication, the gap between the generations has increased.
+Closing the Gap focuses on intergenerational work.
+Historically dance has been a social gatherer of people of different ages and genders.
+Currently there are few such situations which bring together people of different ages.
+With advancements in digital technology and radical changes in forms of communication, the gap between the generations has further increased.
 Closing the Gap seeks to address this lack of connection and to challenge preconceived attitudes that obstruct integration and increase isolation.

-A NEW intergenerational project will bring young people aged between 15 and 18 years together with older people aged 65+ living in the Ballycastle area.
+A NEW intergenerational project is bringing young people aged between 15 and 18 years together with older people aged 65+ living in the Ballycastle area.
 At a time when there are few situations that bring people of different generations together, this project seeks to address this lack of connection, advocating the power of dance as a vehicle for personal, social and community cohesion.

-Meeting once a week during term times from Tuesday 26 October the group will devise performances and events that resonate with people of different ages.
-The venue will be the Ramoan Community Centre, 3 Station Street, Ballycastle.
+Meeting once a week during term times the group will devise performances and events that resonate with people of different ages.
+The venue is the Ramoan Community Centre, 3 Station Street, Ballycastle.

 If you would like to get involved or find out more please contact us at firstname.lastname@example.org or 028 9023 0877.

 This project is supported by The Arts & Older People Programme, Arts Council Northern Ireland and The Baring Foundation.

 Set up in September 2013, this project engages participants aged between 12 and 18 years.
 In 2017 the group consists of 15 young people, who meet each week at the leisure centre in Ballymoney, facilitated by the Causeway Coast & Glens Borough Council.
 They have taken part in national and local events and performances, including : Imaginary (2016), War2Unite (2015), Shadows (2014), Vul’indela (2014), Persona (2013), Coming Home (2013)